S0ftSc13nc3/airbnb-clone-project/README.md

 ## 6. Search and Filtering *(optional but useful)*
 Provides search functionality so users can find listings by location, price range, or availability.
 This improves the user experience when browsing properties.

+# 🔐 API Security

+Security is critical to protect user data, prevent misuse, and ensure safe transactions within the platform.
+This section outlines the key API security measures we plan to implement.

+## 1. Authentication
+We will use token-based authentication (e.g., JWT) to verify the identity of users.
+This ensures that only registered users can access protected endpoints, such as making a booking or updating a property listing.

+## 2. Authorization
+Role-based access control will be applied to restrict what different users can do.
+For example, only hosts can create or edit properties, while only guests can make bookings.
+This prevents unauthorized access to sensitive actions.

+## 3. Input Validation & Sanitization
+All input data will be validated and sanitized to prevent injection attacks (like SQL injection or XSS).
+This protects both the database and the frontend from harmful data.

+## 4. Rate Limiting
+To prevent abuse (like brute-force login attempts or spamming the API), we will implement rate limiting.
+This ensures fair use of system resources and improves overall reliability.

+## 5. Secure Payments
+Payment processing will be handled through a secure third-party provider (like Stripe or PayPal).
+Sensitive payment data will never be stored on our servers, reducing the risk of data breaches.

+## 6. HTTPS and Data Encryption
+All data exchanged with the API will be encrypted using HTTPS.
+This protects user credentials, personal info, and other sensitive data from being intercepted.